Simon Karman

 Xebia Cloud

 Since October 2021 I am working for Xebia Cloud (formerly known as Binx.io).
 Our aim is to make every organization cloud native.
-As a cloud consultant I use my expertise to ensure our clients make effective use of cloud solutions ranging from serverless applications, to apis, to CICD pipelines, and to infrastructure as code solutions.
+As a cloud consultant I use my expertise to ensure our clients make effective use of cloud solutions ranging from serverless applications, to apis, to CI/CD pipelines, and to infrastructure as code solutions.
 I focus on Amazon Web Services (AWS) and the Google Cloud Platform (GCP).
 I started this journey helping Felyx, by building and migrating to a new landing zone for the Kubernetes workloads on GCP using Terraform and GKE.
-After this I help DPG Media, TuneIn, and ABN AMRO Clearing Bank.
+After this I helped DPG Media, TuneIn, ABN AMRO Clearing Bank, Kramp, Holland Casino and Tikkie.

 Experience